 Guide To Traveling To Uttarakhand Pradesh During Covid

 The tourism industry is a big part of the economies of many Indian states.
-All these states have taken a major hit during the lockdown phases of the covid pandemic.
-Now that the unlock procedure has progressed through a few phases, Unlock 5.0 has seen a lot of states lift more regulations to make interstate travel easier once again.
+All these states have taken a major hit during the lockdown phases of the Covid pandemic.

 Getting To Uttarakhand

 While states have started opening up their borders, the government still recommends that we should view travel as only a necessity and not as a source of entertainment.
 Even the transport facilities have been kept minimal because of this.
-So if you plan on travelling in the near future, you could find some trouble finding transport facilities for your trip.
+So if you plan on traveling to Uttarakhand during Covid, you could find some trouble finding transport facilities for your trip.

 While trains are the cheapest option of traveling during this time, they are also the least available option.
 Most of the major metro cities like Mumbai and Bangalore have no trains going to Dehradun, which is the primary station for out of inter-state trains.